 Are you looking for tips on what to do before you list your home for sale?
 Not to worry!
 In this guide, we’ll go over how to prepare for this next step.

 Want to learn more?
 Keep reading to find out.

 - Research Real Estate Agents

 You’ll want a professional to help you navigate selling your home.
+Something that idx feed from Showcase IDX can help with.
 Make a list of local real estate agents.
 Talk to your friends and family to see who they hired to sell their home.

 You want to work with someone who makes you feel comfortable and knows what they are doing.
 Talk with a few agents before you make a decision.

 Especially if you’re planning to get a beach house or summer home (for example in Myrtle Beach) it is super helpful to get advice from an agents that knows the in’s and out’s of the real estate in Myrtle Beach.

 - How Is Your Curb Appeal?

 Buyers do make a judgment based on the exterior of a home.
 Make the best first impression by planting colorful flowers around the entryway.
 Get a new welcome mat.

 Look into replacement front doors and repair some easy fixes around the house.
 You want to inspire people to want to see more of your home.